Visitor Statistics1,267,900 visitors

 Photo above: Construction of the Lake Walk Dam, now replaced by and under the Amistad National Recreation Area waters.
 Source: National Park Service.

 Lodging and Camping

 No lodging or food within the park itself; there is ample lodging and food in Del Rio, Texas.
-Check out your favorite online site such as Expedia for the motel, hotel, or bed and breakfast of your choice.
+Check out your favorite online site for the motel, hotel, or bed and breakfast of your choice.

 There are five developed campgrounds within Amistad NRA and backcountry camping is allowed along the shoreline and other places that are considered undeveloped.
 Check with the park visitor center for the appropriate backcountry locations.

 Developed Campgrounds are open year round, do not take reservations, and there are no hookups.